MohamedBnRadwan/MohamedBnRadwan/README.md

 - Building backend systems for **Tender management applications**
 - Upgrading my expertise in **ASP.NET Core** for modern web and cloud projects
 - Exploring **solar energy automation**, including tools for Arduino-based systems and energy calculations
+- Mastering the intricacies of Modular Monoliths, DDD, and some advanced software architectures
 ---

 ### 💬 **Ask Me About**